Novage/corporate-site/src/content/blog/Integrate-P2P-Video-streaming-into-Mobile-Application.md

 - Setting up a production WebTorrent tracker.
 - Customizing RTC configurations to suit your network conditions.
-- Specifying other configuration parameters such as **swarmId** and other settings required for optimal performance,
+- Specifying other configuration parameters such as **swarmId** and other settings required for optimal performance.

-For detailed guidance on production configurations and advanced customizations options, please refer to our [documentation](https://novage.github.io/p2p-media-loader/docs/latest/).
+For detailed guidance on production configurations and advanced customizations options, please refer to our [GitHub](https://github.com/Novage) and [documentation](https://novage.github.io/p2p-media-loader/docs/latest/).

 ## Conclusion